Location-Based Marketing 101

-When you look at location-based marketing statistics, the rationale for using location technology in marketing is clear.
-Recent data from eMarketer shows that more than 225 million American consumers, and 94% of all millennials, now own a smartphone.
-And they’re using them more and more.
+When you look at location-based marketing statistics, the rationale for using location technology in marketing is clear. eMarketer details that over 94% of US millennials will own smartphones in 2022.

 What are the Key Types of Location-Based Marketing?

-There are several types of location-based marketing you can use to reach your audience. .
+There are 5 main types of location-based marketing you can use to reach your audience.

 One of the simplest ways to get started is with IP address marketing.
 Every computer or device connected to the Internet has an IP (internet protocol) address.
 IP address marketing lets you use that location information to target your marketing.

 Then there’s GPS marketing.
 Practically every modern mobile device uses GPS location technology.
 This determines location based on distance from a network of global positioning satellites.
 GPS marketing lets you target promotions based on this location information.

 Slightly more complex, geofencing marketing involves setting up a virtual location or radius so that you can market to people within that area.
 Related to that, proximity marketing allows you to target consumers within range of a geofence you have previously established for your advertising campaign.